onCodeDesign/Code-Design-Training/InterProcessCommunication/TradingApp/.Notes/PresentationScript.md

  - For now, all are loaded in the same process w/ ConsoleUi
    - only function calls between them
    - Already advantages in Dependencies Management, Modularity and constraints for achieving Separtaion of Concerns
-   - The deployment diagram for this would have ONE box: "The App"
+   - The deployment diagram for this would have ONE box: "The App" (*HostAllInConsoleUi*)
      - Inside I have modularization and SoC, but everythig deploys on one box (an web server)
      - I may have scalability (if stateless) , availablity and high maintainability.
 Valid and OK scenario!